jaskaurtf/mcp-payload-generator/README.md

 ```

 - This runs `zgate-script.js` and generates JSON payloads from the Excel file.
-- Output is written to the `output_jsons` directory.
+- Output is written to the `output/json` directory.

 ### NPM Scripts
 - `zgate`: Run the main script to generate JSONs.